 When network architects build a network, they need to know how data will flow across the infrastructure.
 When big data analytics traverses the network, that knowledge can be elusive.

 Network architects have always been good at optimizing infrastructure for predictable data flows.
 Client-server applications demanded north-south flows from the server to the user, so architects built tiered network designs with spanning tree.
-In the age of cloud and virtualization, architectures such as
+In the age of cloud and virtualization, architectures such as leaf-spine networks emerged to serve heavy east-west flows between servers.
+With big data networking, it's impossible to model how data will flow.

 "One of the big systems challenges with this complex data is moving it and having it where you need it to do the analytics," said Laura Haas, technology and operations director at IBM's Accelerated Discovery Laboratory (ADLab), a lab that hosts customers' big data applications.
 "Our goal is to find things we didn't know before; to be making discoveries from this data.
 You don't know in advance where the communications patterns will be; where the data will need to be.
 You can't necessarily place it in exactly the right location."